The Four Dimensional Dirac Equation in Five Dimensions: On the 5D Dirac equation in statistical physics

 respectively; the case $|\vec{E}|=0$ is formally recovered in Eq.~\eqref{eq:chim} by substituting $\cos^2\theta$ with 1.
 Hence, the non-diffusing spin 1/2 particle is paraelectric and diamagnetic, where the time-scale $u$ remains to be established phenomenologically.
 One possibility is to use Feynman's recipe, $u=\beta\hbar$.
-However, other choices may be better motivated in applications, and offer a more adapted thermodynamical formalism, particularly that we requested $T\ll T_D$.
+However, other choices may be better motivated in applications, and offer a more adapted thermodynamical formalism, particularly that we required $T\ll T_D$.
+We also required the electric and magnetic fields be sufficiently weak, so their effect on particle orbital motion is negligible.
+If any of these requirements are violated, the particle may lose its thermodynamic properties, as expressed by Eqs.~\eqref{eq:chie} and \eqref{eq:chim}.

-The above results may be important for current discussions on superconductivity theory \cite{Hirsch:2012ga,Hirsch:2017do}.
-Conceivably, the superconduction mechanism may rely on interactions between spins aligned by an external electric field.
+The above results may be important for current discussions on superconductivity.
+The reference theory, proposed by Bardeen, Cooper and Schriffer \cite{Bardeen:1957ep,Bardeen:1957hw,Schrieffer:1964tx}, has been challenged for its interpretation of the Meissner effect \cite{Hirsch:2012ga,Hirsch:2017do} and the conduction mechanism \cite{1991PhRvL..67.3448M}.
+The single-particle thermodynamics developed in this section provide a new starting point to explain the Meissner effect, based on statistical physics with non-hermitian hamiltonians.
+Furthermore, the superconduction mechanism may rely on interactions between spins of low-temperature particles that are aligned by an external electric field (i.e., {\it electric} spin waves).
+These remain topics for further work.